Winter Solstice Activities for Kids

 Festivals including Hanukkah, Shab-e Yalda, Soyal, Yule, Kwanzaa, and New Year’s Eve also hit upon themes of light, warmth, community, and hope amidst the winter darkness.

-Celebrating the Winter Solstice with Kids
+Winter Solstice Activities for Kids

 With life’s hurried pace, it often feels like we rush through everything.
 Slowing down and creating new family traditions or observing long-standing rituals can be medicine to the soul.
 Here are some meaningful activities, books, crafts, and intentional reflections to observe the winter solstice.